-The spouse of someone with dementia is experiencing not only the pressure of caring for a loved one, but also their own personal loss and sadness as their loved one slips away.
-This profound change in their relationship can be difficult beyond words and overwhelming for the couple.
+The spouse of someone living with dementia is experiencing not only the pressure of caring for a loved one, but also their own personal loss and sadness.
+This profound change in their relationship can be difficult and overwhelming for the couple.
 Many caregiving spouses don’t ask for the help that they desperately need.
 Here are some ideas on how you can provide support for a couple with dementia:

 1. Changing Roles.
-As the spouse with dementia slowly becomes less capable of managing daily tasks and responsibilities in the marriage, the caregiver will be faced with more and more burden.
-This may mean paying the bills, managing the care of the house, setting appointments, driving, budgeting, handling legal issues, or household chores.
+As the spouse living with dementia slowly becomes less capable of managing daily tasks and responsibilities, the caregiver will be faced with more and more to take on.
+This may mean paying the bills, managing the care of the house, setting appointments, driving, budgeting, handling legal issues, and household chores.
 Making important decisions alone can be scary and overwhelming.

 How you can help: Offer to help the caregiver plan ahead and prepare.
-Help them organize their finances, find important documentation, or seek professional help.
+Help them organize their finances, find important documentation, or seek professional help from a financial advisor.
 Be there as a sounding board when they need to make tough decisions.
-They may be feeling very overwhelmed with their new role, so support them with these tasks where you can or help them find professional assistance.
+They may be feeling very overwhelmed, so support them with these tasks where you can or help them find professional assistance.

 2. Intimacy and Connection.
-A caregiving spouse may experience grief and loneliness as their spouse become less interactive, less affectionate, unable to contribute to conversations, or recall past times they’ve shared.
+A caregiving spouse may experience grief and loneliness as their spouse becomes less engaged, less affectionate, unable to contribute to conversations, or recall past times they’ve shared.
 Emotionally and physically their relationships can change dramatically.
 As they watch their loved one slip away, they may experience depression, frustration, deep sadness, and guilt for their loss.